UK Charitable Company

 Gift Aid & Fundraising

-Registered charities can claim Gift Aid on donations, boosting every £1 donated to £1.25.
-Access charitable grants, trusts, and public funding streams unavailable to commercial entities.
+HMRC-recognised charities may claim Gift Aid on qualifying donations, increasing the value of eligible donations.
+Access charitable grants, trusts, and public funding streams unavailable to commercial entities — subject to HMRC eligibility requirements.

 Public Trust & Credibility